reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 However, if you're thinking that "writing immutable updates by hand this way looks hard to remember and do correctly"... yeah, you're right! :)

-Writing immutable update logic by hand _is_ hard, and accidentally mutating state in reducers is the single most common mistake Redux users make.
+Writing immutable update logic by hand _is_ hard, and **accidentally mutating state in reducers is the single most common mistake Redux users make**.

 :::tip

-In real-world applications, you won't have to write these complex nested immutable updates by hand.
+**In real-world applications, you won't have to write these complex nested immutable updates by hand**.
 In [Part 8](./part-8-modern-redux.md), you'll learn how to use Redux Toolkit to simplify writing immutable update logic in reducers.

 :::